Skip to content

 Continuer en anglais…

 The declaration, signed and endorsed by more than 30 organisations from across the Caucasus and the globe, including groups from Armenia, Russia, Moldova, Kyrgyzstan, Uzbekistan, and Kazakhstan emphasises the alarming impact of fires and deforestation on local ecosystems and biodiversity.
-In 2024 alone, forest fires across Russia destroyed over 7.7 million hectares, an area comparable to the size of Azerbaijan itself.
 Such fires obliterate entire ecosystems, demonstrating the shortcomings of current climate policies that fail to protect forests from deforestation.

 The Baku Forest Declaration sends a strong message to the international community at COP 29.
 Protecting our forests and empowering Indigenous communities to participate in climate decision-making are indispensable to achieving climate stability.